pojntfx/networked-linux-memsync/docs/presentation.md

           - Architectural constraints
           - High likelihood of chunks being read outside the managed mounts background pull system
             - Compared to Cassandra with lower throughput.
-  - General limitations of the r3map library (deadlocks etc.)
-    - **Mount APIs Issues and Workarounds**
-      - Implemented in Go
-        - Performance and usability concerns
-        - Go's challenges:
-          - Garbage collected language
-          - Activity in garbage collector can halt Goroutines
-          - Issues when:
-            - Using mmap API for managed or direct mounts
-            - Garbage collector manages an object referencing the exposed slice
-            - Releasing memory while copying data from the NBD device
-            - Accessing the slice can halt the NBD server Goroutine, causing deadlock
-      - Solutions:
-        - Lock mmaped region in memory
-          - Fetches all chunks from the remote, increasing Open() latency
-        - Recommended:
-          - Start NBD server in separate process
-            - Prevents garbage collector from halting NBD server and slice access simultaneously
-        - Alternative:
-          - Use non-garbage collected language (e.g., Rust)
-            - Prevents deadlock from occurring
-    - **NBD and Performance**
-      - NBD (Network Block Device)
-        - Underlying tech and protocol for mount API
-        - Comparatively performant
-        - Not as efficient as raw memory access
-      - **ublk[65] as a Potential Solution**
-        - Can improve concurrent access speeds
-        - Architecture:
-          - Similar to NBD
-          - User space server provides block device backend
-          - Kernel ublk driver creates /dev/ublkb\* block devices
-            - Analogous to /dev/nbd\* by NBD
-        - Current status:
-          - Documentation on this emerging kernel tech is limited
-          - NBD remains the standard for creating block devices in user space
 - Implemented Use Cases
   - Using mounts for remote swap with `ram-dl`
     - **Using Mounts for Remote Swap with ram-dl**